gdocking/gdock/README.md

 ## Disclaimer

 I am by no means an expert in genetic algorithms, and do not aspire this software to compete with any of the tens of dozens similar software out there.
-It was idealized as an exercise in programming and to test a few concepts.
+It was idealized as an exercise in programming, to test a few concepts and as a quarentine project.

-I am also aware that there is still very much to be done and improved.
+I am also aware that there is still very much to be done and improved, so far this is a one-man show.
 Check the [CONTRIBUTING.md](CONTRIBUTING.md) if you would like to help/criticize (:

 ## Concept